luau-lang/luau/rfcs/type-byte-buffer.md

 `buffer.fromstring(str: string): buffer`

 Instantiates the object from a string.
-Size of the buffer is fixed and equals to the length of the string.
+The size of the buffer is fixed and equals to the length of the string.

 `buffer.tostring(): string`